The Werewolves of Millers Hollow

-The Werewolves of Millers Hollow (Les Loups-garous de Thiercelieux, or sometimes only referred as Loups-garous) is a card game created by the French authors Philippe des Pallières and Hervé Marly that can be played with 8 to 47 players.
+The Werewolves of Miller's Hollow (Les Loups-garous de Thiercelieux, or sometimes only referred as Loups-garous) is a card game created by the French authors Philippe des Pallières and Hervé Marly that can be played with 8 to 47 players.
 The game is based on the Russian game Mafia.
 It was nominated for the 2003 Spiel des Jahres award.
+It is named after Thiercelieux, a small French village with less than 60 citizens.

 Gameplay

 Before the game starts, a person will be designated as the game master.
 That person then randomly gives each player a card, after which each player secretly discovers their identity by looking at the card.

 All players are divided into two teams: the townsfolk (some of them having special roles) and the werewolves.
 The townsfolk's aim is to uncover and eliminate all werewolves, while the werewolves' aim is to stay undiscovered and eliminate all townspeople.

 The game follows a day-night cycle and is structured as follows: